SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Conclusions and future work

 \section{Conclusions and future work}

 We have presented SMC-NCA, a novel semantic-guided multi-level contrast framework that aims to yield more discriminative frame-wise representations by fully exploiting complementary information from semantic and temporal entities.
 The proposed SMC aims to explore intra- and inter-information variations for unsupervised representation learning by integrating both semantic and temporal information.
 To achieve this goal, three types of dense negative pairs are explicitly constructed to facilitate contrastive learning.
 Our SMC provides a comprehensive solution that leverages both semantic and temporal features to enable effective unsupervised representation learning for action segmentation.
 To alleviate the over-segmentation problems in the semi-supervised setting with only a small amount of labelled data, the NCA module fully utilises spatial consistency between the neighbourhoods centered at different frames.
-Our framework outperforms the other state-of-the-art approaches on the three public datasets and our PDMB dataset, which demonstrates the generalisation and versatility of our proposed framework for the datasets of different domains.
-However, for the dataset with video-level activity labels such as Breakfast, our multi-level contrast framework needs to be further developed in order to handle the similarity of activities over the image frames.
+Our framework outperforms the other state-of-the-art approaches on the three public datasets and our PDMB dataset, demonstrating the generalisation and versatility of our proposed framework for datasets of different domains.
+However, for datasets such as Breakfast, which features video-level activity labels, our multi-level contrast framework needs to be further developed to handle the similarity of activities.
 We will leave this exploration as future work.
+In addition, our approach and insights may also apply to other video tasks, particularly those involving long untrimmed videos, such as temporal action detection.

+When the amount of labelled data is very limited, such as 5$\%$, the performance of the current contrast-classify framework in a semi-supervised setting can be potentially impacted by the quality of the pseudo labels.
+To address this, our future work will focus on enhancing the quality of pseudo labels to further improve representation learning.
+Additionally, we plan to develop more robust temporal and semantic feature extractors and devise methods to more effectively leverage the complementary information between them.
+By improving both the pseudo label generation process and the feature extraction techniques, we aim to achieve better performance even with minimal labelled data.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \thealgorithm{S\arabic{algorithm}}